donid/WingetRepoBrowser/README.md

 - fixed crash when the yaml-file contained a property that was missing in the datamodel
 - improved installer-cache downloads (exception handling, file naming)
 - added versions-count when grouping and group-count (number of unique packages)

+**Changes in v0.1.0**

+*Initial support for manifest schema v1.0.0*

+If you have downloaded installers to a folder with WingetRepoBrowser, you should delete all .yaml-files in that folder or rename them with PowerShell e.g.:

+>Get-ChildItem -Filter *.yaml -Recurse -Path W:\installers | Rename-Item -NewName {$_.name -replace '.yaml','.yaml.old' }

+Downloading is currently only supported for 'singleton' manifests that don't have the PackageVersion 'latest'.